emelieasbrink/beveragebot/README.md

 **Authors:** Viktoria Svensson, Johanna Dahl and Emelie Åsbrink

-The purpose of this system is to process real-time images and classify the facial expression as negative, positive or neutral.
+The purpose of this system is to process images from the web camera and classify the facial expression as negative, positive or neutral.
 A machine learning model has been created for this which is saved in user_perception/model_train/model.joblib.

 The main files that creates this model are dataload_aus.py, read_aus.py and training.py.
 In dataload_aus.py the data is read and processed, creating csv files with action units for each image.
 This is saved then in the processed folder.
 To read the data into dataframes the read_aus.py file.
 This is also where the labels for the classification algorithms are created.
 The training of different models, saving the one with best accuracy is done in the training.py files.